BarcaSecurity/bsscan/README.md

 ### Binary Downloads

-Binary downloads are available from the [BWC downloads](https://cloud.barca.com/downloads) page or from each [GitHub Releases](https://github.com/BarcaWebCloud/bscan/releases) page.
+Binary downloads are available from the [BS downloads](https://sec.barca.com/downloads) page or from each [GitHub Releases](https://github.com/BarcaSecurity/bsscan/releases) page.

 <br>